hmunfru/fiware-paas/doc/admin_guide.rst

      cd fiware-paas/scripts/bootstrap

-give the corresponding permissions to the script centos.sh and execute under root user
+Assign the corresponding permissions to the script centos.sh and execute under root user

 .. code ::